 }

-6.28.2 Guidance to language users
+6.28.2 Avoidance mechanisms for language users

+To avoid the vulnerabilities or mitigate their ill effects, Java software developers can:

-Follow the guidance provided in ISO/IEC TR 24772-1:2019 clause 6.28.5.
+Apply the avoidance mechanisms provided in ISO/IEC 24772-1:2024 6.28.5.

 Enclose the bodies of if, else, while, for, and similar constructs in braces to disambiguate the control flow.

-6.29 Loop control variables [TEX]
+6.29 Loop control variable abuse [TEX]

 6.29.1 Applicability to language

-The vulnerabilities documented in ISO/IEC TR 24772-1:2019 clause 6.29 apply to Java.
+The vulnerabilities documented in ISO/IEC 24772-1:2024 6.29 apply to Java.
 Java allows the modification of loop control variables within the loop, which can cause unexpected behaviour and can make the program more difficult to understand.

-Since the modification of a loop control variable within a loop is infrequently encountered and unexpected, reviewers of Java code may not expect it and hence miss noticing the modification or not recognize its significance.
+Since the modification of a loop control variable within a loop is infrequently encountered and unexpected, reviewers of Java code might not expect it and hence miss noticing the modification or not recognize its significance.
 Modifying the loop control variable can cause unexpected results.
 Loops can become infinite if the loop control variable is assigned a value such that the loop control test is never satisfied.
-Loops may unintentionally execute less iterations than expected, such as:
+Loops can unintentionally execute less iterations than expected, such as:

 int a,i;